 Session 1: Interdisciplinarity and Transdisciplinarity under the Magnifying Glass - a Critical Inventory

 Session 2: Mapping Interdisciplinarity and Research - Frameworks and Structures

 Session 3: Interdisciplinarity in Academic Learning - Who Benefits?

-Session 4: Interactive Exchange and Contemporary Reflections on the Question "Who owns Culture"?
+Session 4: Interactive Exchange and Contemporary Reflections on the Question "To whom does culture belong?"